phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 # Vagrant

 ## Summary
 Vagrant is software used to more easily manage VirtualBox, while VirtualBox will run the actual virtual machine.
 This repository provides a `vagrantfile` that defines a Vagrant box to help with code development.
 The Vagrant VM will act as a development and test server.
-It provides Linux (Ubuntu) with Apache2, MySQL, and PHP (aka "LAMP").
+It provides a LAMP stack with Ubuntu 18.04, Apache2, MySQL, and PHP.

-The Vagrant Box was developed and tested with Vagrant 2.2.3, VirtualBox 5.2.26, and Mac OS 10.12.6.
+The Vagrant Box was originally developed and tested with Vagrant 2.2.3, VirtualBox 5.2.26, and macOS 10.12.6.
 It should work with Vagrant 2.2.0 or later, VirtualBox 5.2.x or later, and any operating systems compatible with Vagrant and Virtualbox.

 ## Jargon
 * *Guest*, *Box*, *VM*:  The virtual machine development and test server.